When are nominations open?

 - The Rising Champion Award celebrates an individual who is championing a cause related to disease elimination.
 Nominees should be focused on influencing health policy within their respective country through advocacy activities.
 Examples of activities include: traditional media (news) and social media campaigns, grassroots organizing, outreach to policymakers, organizing events or fundraising

 - The Lifetime Achievement Award honors an individual who has dedicated his or her career to disease elimination.
 This respected individual will be selected directly by His Highness Sheikh Mohammed bin Zayed Al Nahyan and is not open for external nomination.
 The award winner must demonstrate outstanding leadership in the field of disease elimination, resulting in measurable results and long-term impact for affected communities, and have inspired others to take action.

 What will the application process entail?

-- Nominators will submit a short nomination form between 13 May 2019 and 12 July 2019 through the online application portal.
-A sample of the nominator form is available [here].
+- Nominators will submit a short nomination form before 4 of August 2019 through the online nomination portal.

 - Winners will be contact in Fall 2019 and invited to attend the Reaching the Last Mile global health forum in Abu Dhabi on 19 November 2019 to receive the award.

 How will awardees be selected?

 - The rigorous nomination and review process is a cornerstone of the REACH Awards, designed to attract nominations from world-class champions of disease elimination and ultimately select the highest performing, extraordinary individuals as the winners.

 - The review process incorporates technical experts and esteemed global health leaders as judges, allowing for expert opinion to guide the final selection of winner.